Reversible Graph Neural Network-based Reaction Distribution Learning for Multiple Appropriate Facial Reactions Generation: The proposed approach

 where $\* W_e^{n} \in \mathbb{R}^{1 \times D}$ is a learnable weight vector that combines messages passed by all dimensions ($D$ dimensions) of the multi-dimensional edge $e_{j,i}^{n}$.

-\textbf{Reverse propagation:} The proposed REGNN layer is able to reversely infer each input node feature $v_i^{n-1}$ from its output node features $v_i^n$, which can be formulated as:
+\textbf{Reverse propagation:} The $n_\text{th}$ REGNN layer can also reversely infer each input node feature $v_i^{n-1}$ from its corresponding output node feature $v_i^n$ (i.e., decoding an appropriate facial reaction from the predicted distribution), which is formulated as:

-where the function $\varphi$ is defined as the combination of the Sigmoid activation, edge updating (Eqa.~\ref{eq: edge updating}) and message passing functions (Eqa.~\ref{eq: message passing}); $x_{k}$ is computed iteratively until it is converged to $x_{k} = x_{k-1}$.
-Here, the $x_{0}$ is set as a non-zero random value.
-To achieve the aforementioned reversibility (i.e., converged at the $x_{k} = x_{k-1}$), which is the key for decoding an appropriate facial reaction from the predicted distribution, the $\*W_e^{n}$ defined in Eq. \eqref{eq: message passing}, as well as $W_q^{n}$ and $W_k^{n}$ are optimized to enable the function $varphi$ used for both forward and reverse propagation to satisfy the following condition:
+where INorm denotes the inverse normalisation; the function $\varphi$ is defined in Eq. \ref{eq:phi}; \textbf{$x_{k}$ is computed iteratively until it is converged to $x_{k} = x_{k-1}$, and consequently $v^{n-1}_i = x_k$ (please refer to Algorithm \ref{algorithm: 2} for details of this iterative process)}.
+Here, the $x_{0}$ can be set as a non-zero random value.
+To achieve the aforementioned reversibility (i.e., converged at the $x_{k} = x_{k-1}$), the function $\varphi$ needs to be a contraction mapping \cite{lipattn}.
+Consequently, we further define the function $\varphi$ as:

-where $\text{Sig}$ denotes the Sigmoid activation function.
-This setting allows the function $\varphi$ to be a contraction mapping function that satisfies the Lipschitz continuous and Lipschitz constant less than $1$ \cite{lipattn, fixedpoint}, and thus adhering to the fixed point theorem, i.e., the function $\varphi$ is learned to ensure a fixed point $x$ to satisfy the equation $x=v_i^n - \varphi(x)$.
-The proof and derivation for defining Eq. \eqref{eq:final updating} for ensuring the reversibility of the proposed REGNN are provided in the supplementary material.
+where the function $g$ is defined as the combination of the Edge Update (Eq.~\ref{eq: edge updating}) and Message Passing functions (Eq.\ref{eq: message passing}) involved in the forward propagation, and $\text{Sig}$ denotes the Sigmoid activation function.
+Particularly, the use of the Sigmoid function and the term $1 + 2\|\ \*{W}_q^{n} {\*{W}_m^{n}}^{\top}\|_2$ ensures the function $\varphi$ to be a contraction mapping function (i.e., the function is Lipschitz continuous and its Lipschitz constant less than $1$ \cite{lipattn, fixedpoint}).
+Consequently, there exists a fixed point $x_{k}$ satisfying the equation $x=v_i^n - \varphi(x)$ (i.e., achieving Eq. \ref{eq:inverse}).
+The detailed proof and derivation for defining Eq. \eqref{eq:final updating} for the reversibility of the proposed REGNN are provided in the supplementary material.